-Provide manufacturer's consumer information leaflet/patient information leaflet (PIL)
+Provide manufacturer's consumer information leaflet/patient information leaflet (PIL).

-Verbal advice to be given to individuals/parent/carer:
+Verbal advice to be given to individuals:

-- Advise the individual on mode of action, benefits of the medicine, possible side effects and their management. - Give general advice for managing high pollen count: stay indoors as much as possible, keeping windows and doors shut; avoid cutting grass, large grassy places and camping; shower and wash your hair after being outdoors, especially in the countryside; wear wrap-around sunglasses when outside; keep car windows closed and consider buying pollen filters for car air vents. - When using nasal spray for first time, the pump should be primed.
-See PIL for full details.

-- Advise the individual on nasal spray technique see PIL for details. - While an improvement in symptoms may be observed within 12 hours of use, it may take several days to obtain the full therapeutic effects of the medication. - If conditions worsens or symptoms persist, seek further medical advice initially from the pharmacy.
-Inform the individual that they can report suspected adverse reactions to the MHRA using the Yellow Card reporting scheme on: www.mhra.gov.uk/yellowcard.
+- Advise the individual on mode of action, benefits of the medicine, possible side effects and their management. - Advise that medication should be taken before a meal. - Advise if taking aluminium or magnesium containing antacids leave at least 2 hours between administration of fexofenadine and these medicines. - Give general advice for managing high pollen count: stay indoors as much as possible, keeping windows and doors shut; avoid cutting grass, large grassy places and camping; shower and wash your hair after being outdoors, especially in the countryside; wear wrap-around sunglasses when outside; keep car windows closed and consider buying pollen filters for car air vents. - Advise to seek medical advice in the event of a severe adverse reaction. - If the condition worsens or symptoms persist, seek further medical advice initially from the pharmacy. - Inform the individual that they can report suspected adverse reactions to the MHRA using the Yellow Card reporting scheme at: www.mhra.gov.uk/yellowcard.